cap-js/docs/guides/databases-postgres.md

 </dependency>
 ```

+Once `liquibase-core` is on the classpath, [Spring runs database migrations](https://docs.spring.io/spring-boot/docs/current/reference/html/howto.html#howto.data-initialization.migration-tool.liquibase) for application startup and before your tests run.

-### Initial Schema Version
+### ① Initial Schema Version

 Once you are ready to release an initial version of your database schema, you can create a DDL file that defines the initial database schema.
-Firstly create subfolders `db/changelog` under `srv/src/main/resources`.
-Here you place the Liquibase [db.changelog-master.yml](https://docs.liquibase.com/concepts/changelogs/home.html) and the DDL scripts for the schema versions.
-The change log is described by the _db/changelog/db.changelog-master.yml_ file:
+Firstly create a `db/changelog` subfolder under `srv/src/main/resources`.
+Here, you place the Liquibase _change log_ file file as well as the DDL scripts for the schema versions.
+The change log is defined by the [db/changelog/db.changelog-master.yml](https://docs.liquibase.com/concepts/changelogs/home.html) file:

 ```yml
 databaseChangeLog: